 • In rare instances of advanced shoulder impingement, where the rotator cuff tears, surgery to repair the tear is typically recommended.

 3. After any type of shoulder surgery, a brief period of wearing an arm sling may be necessary.
-Your orthopedic surgeon will determine the appropriate time for sling removal.
+Dr. Preetesh Choudhary, who is Shoulder Replacement Surgeon in Indore will determine the appropriate time for sling removal.

 Recovery duration Post-surgery: